A Good Replica?

-Every few months I navigate to the Franck Muller website and spend time marveling over their collection of awe-inspiring timepieces.
+Every few months, I navigate to the Franck Muller website and spend time marveling over their collection of awe-inspiring timepieces.
 I’ve always aspired to purchase one of these marvels of engineering but, sadly, my pay grade is far below the requirement.
 I decided to look elsewhere.

 Watch companies—especially those based in China—are not above borrowing components of a competitor’s successful design and making it their own.
 With this in mind, I checked out a number of websites, seeking a watch similar to the Franck Muller Casablanca.

-At DHgate I found a no-name brand that copied the barrel shape favored by Franck Muller.
+At DHgate, I found a no-name brand that copied the barrel shape favored by Franck Muller.
 This watch happened to be on sale, bringing it into my price range.
 I submitted an order.
 The timepiece arrived on schedule, packed snugly inside a Styrofoam watch box.
 Eagerly, I pulled off the lid and withdrew my new purchase.

 This no-name watch was branded, after all.
 Across the face was printed FRANCK MULLER.
 A replica!
 I winced and dropped it back into the box.

 Often a manufacturer will produce watches that are very similar to those offered by an established watchmaker.
 When it comes to replicas, however, the competitor not only swipes the design; they steal the very name and reputation of the original developer.
-High end Swiss watches are popular partially because of their exclusivity.
+High-end Swiss watches are popular partially because of their exclusivity.
 If the market were to be flooded with cheap knockoffs, the original company’s customer base might well begin to dwindle.
-Hard working craftsmen could lose their jobs.
+Hard-working craftsmen could lose their jobs.